Where to Stay

 The course is frequently overlooked by visitors focused on the King's or PGA Centenary.
 That is an error.
 The Queen's provides a more intimate, less exposed experience than either of the other Gleneagles layouts, and for golfers of mid to high handicap it offers the Gleneagles heathland at a more manageable scale.
 The views across the Ochil Hills are identical to those from the King's.

-Green fee is £120–175 depending on season — significantly lower than the King's (£250–350) or the PGA Centenary (£200–275).
+Visitor green fee is £120 — confirm current rates with the club.
 Hotel guests receive preferential rates.
 The combination of a morning on the Queen's and an afternoon on the King's (or vice versa) is the most efficient way to experience two Braid designs of contrasting character at the same venue.

 The Full Scorecard